-The aggregate amount of additional financing obtained by Black Hills and its Subsidiaries during the Authorization Period from issuance and sale of Long-Term Debt and Subsidiary Long-Term Debt, when combined with Common Stock (other than for employee benefit plans or stock purchase and dividend reinvestment plans as discussed below), Short-Term Debt, Preferred Securities, Subsidiary Common Stock, Subsidiary Short-Term Debt, and Subsidiary Preferred Securities (and excluding the refinancing of the Existing Financing, the Existing Guarantees, and additional Guarantees up to the Additional Guarantee Limit) issued and then outstanding, each as described in this section, shall not exceed the \$1 billion Aggregate Additional Financing Limit for the uses set forth above in Item 1.D.3.d.
-Such Long-Term Debt would be comprised of unsecured notes and debentures and other forms of unsecured indebtedness having maturities of one year or longer under agreements with banks or other institutional lenders.
+The aggregate amount of additional financing obtained by Black Hills during the Authorization Period from issuance and sale of long-term debt (excluding renewals of outstanding debt), when combined with common stock (other than for employee benefit plans or stock purchase and dividend reinvestment plans as discussed below), short-term debt (excluding renewals and guarantees), and preferred securities issued and then outstanding, each as described in this section, shall not exceed \$1 billion for the uses set forth above in Item 1.D.3.d.
+Such long-term debt securities would be comprised of bonds, notes, medium-term notes, or debentures under one or more indentures (each, the "Black Hills Indenture") or long-term indebtedness under agreements with banks or other institutional lenders.